PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:55:50
+Last updated: 2024-04-02 18:56:24
-Random Quote: The art challenges the technology, and the technology inspires the art. - John Lasseter
+Random Quote: Numberless are the worlds wonders, but none more wonderful than man. - Sophocles